afiskon/stm32-ssd1306/README.md

 # stm32-ssd1306

-STM32 library for working with OLED LCDs based on SSD1306 and SSD1309, supports I2C and 4-wire SPI.
+STM32 library for working with OLEDs based on SSD1306 and SSD1309, supports I2C
+and 4-wire SPI.

 Tested on STM32F1 and STM32F4 MCUs, with 5 random LCDs from eBay.
 Also this code is known to work with